bobbarnes1981/ToyBasic/README.md

 ##Todo:

-THINK ABOUT DESIGN OF PARSER/EXPRESSION-VARIABLE
+THINK ABOUT DESIGN OF PARSER/EXPRESSION-VARIABLE: Does interpreter need to pass into parser or should it be passed into expression.Result(), should we just pass in the IHeap?

-Does interpreter need to pass into parser or should it be passed into expression.Result(), should we just pass in the IHeap?
+Maybe remove variable prefix - is it needed?

-Maybe remove variable prefix
+Maybe parser.readVariable returns Variable object, parser.readInt returns Number object and parser.readString returns String object?

 Implement logical operators NOT (XOR,NAND?)